yharshithareddy/YouTube-Study-Companion/README.md

 - YouTube API quota can limit repeated live testing
 - Some policy and ranking heuristics are still hand-tuned
 - The app is set up for local development and is not yet packaged for production deployment

-## More Context

-- The recommendation pipeline lives primarily in `backend/src/routes/recommendations.js` and the `backend/src/services/recommendations/` directory

 ## License